radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 We ignore everything about the factors themselves and only look at the number of them.
 More precisely, we look at the parity of the number of factors.

-To see that each permutation can be expressed as a product of transpositions, consider that permutations $\sigma \in S_n$ correspond exactly to arrangements of boxes labeled $1$ through $n$.
-Multiplying a permutation by a transposition on the left, which is the same as function composition on the left, corresponds to switching the positions of two boxes.
-The claim that every permutation is expressible as a product of transpositions then boils down to the claim that every arrangement of boxes can be achieved by a series of swaps.
-This is obviously true: first swap the box labeled $1$ to the correct position, then that labeled $2$, and so on.
-In fact this shows that every permutation in $S_n$ can be expressed as a product of at most *n* transpositions.
-Actually, $n-1$ transpositions suffices, since by the time you've put $n-1$ boxes in their place, the final box will also necessarily be in its own place and no more swaps are needed.

-In the above paragraph we gave one way to express a permutation as a product of transpositions.
-But that is by no means the only way to do so.
-Consider, for example, the fact that the identity permutation is expressible as a product of two transpositions $1 = (12)(12)$ as well as the product of zero transpositions, which is the identity.
-Here $(a \  b)$ for $a\neq b$ stands for the transposition which maps $a\to b$ and $b\to a$ and leaves other numbers fixed.

 Besides being a function, the signature homomorphism $\rho$ also has the special property that it's a homomorphism.
 The property is stated as follows: for distinct permutations $\sigma_1, \sigma_2 \in S_n$,

 \begin{equation}